gcalderone/Gnuplot.jl/docs/src/basic.md

 The purpose of gnuplot scripts is to allow sharing all data, alongside a plot, in order to foster collaboration among scientists and replicability of results.
 Moreover, a script can be used at any time to change the details of a plot, without the need to re-run the Julia code used to generate it the first time.

-Finally, the scripts are the only possible output when [Dry sessions](@ref) are used (i.e. when gnuplot is not available in the user platform.
+Finally, the scripts are the only possible output when [Dry sessions](@ref) are used (i.e. when gnuplot is not available in the user platform).